j50n/deno-proc/site/src/process-input.md

 `proc` supports standard input (_stdin_) of processes as `AsyncIterable<Uint8Array | Uint8Array[] | string | string[]>`.
 This means that
-you can pass in text data directly, or you can use byte data directly.
+you can pass in text data or byte data.

 Note that for every `string` value (including each `string` in a `string[]`), `proc` will insert a line-feed character.
 This is not done for byte data in